shahidsa07/tv-adsync-admin/README.md

 [http://localhost:9002](http://localhost:9002)

-You should see the SignageWise dashboard.
+You should see the NextAds dashboard.
 The initial data (TVs, groups, ads) will be seeded into your Firestore database the first time you visit one of the main pages.